ar10000/portfolio_site/knowledge/andrew.md

 **GitHub:** https://github.com/ar10000/portfolio_site
 **Demo:** https://andrewryan.dev

+**Problem Solved:** Traditional portfolios are static and don't demonstrate automation capabilities.
+No way to showcase AI integration skills and modern web architecture.

+**Solution:** The portfolio functions as a working demonstration of technical capabilities.
+Visitors can interact with an AI chatbot that answers questions about services and projects.
+Project information syncs automatically from GitHub repositories, keeping the portfolio current without manual updates.

+**Architecture:**
+- **Frontend:** Next.js 14 App Router with TypeScript and Tailwind CSS
+- **Backend:** Serverless API routes for backend logic and data processing
+- **AI/ML:** Claude AI API for chatbot functionality and content processing
+- **Infrastructure:** GitHub API integration for repository data synchronization.
+Vercel serverless deployment with GitHub Actions CI/CD.

+**Impact:**
+- Portfolio updates automatically as new projects are added to GitHub
+- AI chatbot demonstrates technical capabilities through real-time interaction
+- Visitors can ask questions and receive instant answers about services and projects

 ## Frequently Asked Questions

+**Q: How do we start working together?**
+A: Book a free 15-minute fit check.
+We'll discuss your project, confirm we're aligned, and I'll send you a clear proposal or scope document within 24 hours.

+**Q: Do you offer ongoing support?**
+A: Yes, at €75/hour.
+Billed based on actual hours used each month.

+**Q: Can you handle complex systems?**
+A: Yes.
+I've built multi-tenant systems, AI agents, and production apps.
+These projects start at €4,500 and I recommend starting with a smaller build first to establish trust.

 **Q: How long does a typical project take?**
 A: Free Fit Check: 15 minutes.
 Starter Build: 1–2 weeks.
 Hourly Development: Ongoing, billed weekly.
 Complete System Build: 2-4 weeks typically (varies by scope), delivered in phases.
 Support Retainer: Ongoing, billed based on actual hours used.